rjohnsen/threathunting-workstation/README.md

 In general, the installation consists of two steps:

-1. Install Alma Linux in Virtualbox.
+1. Install Ubuntu Linux in Virtualbox.
 Not covered in this installation instruction.
-2. Install the Threathunting Workstation tools using the script covered in this installation instruction.
+2. Install the Threathunting Workstation using the script covered in this installation instruction.

 Obtain the installation script: